How hospice became big business. A new investigation in The New Yorker reveals an industry that at times puts profits before patients.

 - Sheryl Gay Stolberg Washington correspondent for The New York Times.

-- Jerry Seib Washington bureau chief for The Wall Street Journal
+- Gerald Seib Washington bureau chief for The Wall Street Journal

 - Michael Scherer White House correspondent for Time magazine.